 Consent always required when using Google Analytics

-This also applies to the setting and reading of cookies and so-called storage objects in accordance with Section 25 TDDSG.
-Clear and comprehensive information and consent are generally required for this processing - unless the exception in Section 25 (2) No. 2 TDDSG applies.
-According to this, the storage and reading would have to be absolutely necessary so that the provider of a digital service can provide a digital service expressly requested by the user.
-"This is clearly not the case with Google Analytics.
+This also applies to the setting and reading of Cookies and so-called storage objects in accordance with Section 25 TDDSG.
+For these processing operations, clear and comprehensive information and a Consent is required - unless the exception in Section 25 (2) No. 2 TDDSG applies.
+According to this, the storage and readout would have to be absolutely necessary so that the provider of a digital service can provide a digital service expressly requested by the user.
+"This is the case with Google Analytics clearly not the case.
 As an additional analysis service without any apparent necessity, the service clearly requires consent," says the SDTB.

-As a result, consent must be obtained in accordance with both the GDPR and, where applicable, the TDDSG.
-These consents can be obtained in combination, i.e. in one step, if the legal bases and processing operations are clearly stated.
+As a result, a Consent both after the GDPR and, where applicable, in accordance with the TDDSG.
+These consents can be obtained by clearly naming the Legal basis and processing operations are coupled, i.e. obtained in one step.

-If this is not done or if the service is not required, Google Analytics must be deactivated and the data collected inadmissibly deleted.
+If this does not occur or if the service is not required, the Google Analytics and to delete the data collected without authorization.

 Source: Communication from the Saxon Data Protection and Transparency Commissioner

-Do you need advice on the GDPR-compliant use of Google Analytics and the implementation of cookies?
+You need advice on the GDPR-compliant use of Google Analytics and the implementation of Cookies?
 Then get in touch with us:

 Phone: +1 (954) 852-1633